 Ground-Guards are an "Instant Roadway" system of lightweight plastic panels, capable of taking vehicles of up to 50 tonnes site access system is designed to form temporary roads, car parks and footpaths.
-It is suitable for protecting grassed areas from erosion and nutting during construction projects and for the protection of tree roots where site access routes need to where she access rouses need to pass close to trees.
+It is suitable for protecting grassed areas from erosion and nutting during construction projects and for the protection of tree roots where site access routes need to pass close to trees.
 Green issues Ground-Guards are a very environmentally friendly product.
 They: - Protect sensitive ground from

-Introduction The GreenTek Ground-Guards have become established as a proven alternative to the conventional method of stripping and storing-up access roads on construction sites.
+Introduction The GreenTek Ground-Guards have become established as a proven alternal to the conventional method of stripping and storing-up access reads on construction sites.
 By using this roadway system, ground damage and reinstatement work are minimised.
-This is an ideal method to use where there are tree roots under the surface as it avoids the need for excavation.
+This is an ideal method to use where there are tree roots under the surface as it avoids the need for excevation.